sroze/messenger-enqueue-transport/README.md

 # Enqueue's transport for Symfony Messenger component

-**Experimental warning:** this transport is very experimental.

-This Symfony Message transport allows you to use Enqueue.
+This Symfony Messenger transport allows you to use Enqueue to send and receive your messages from all the supported brokers.

 ## Usage